rokitalab/rokitalab.com/_members/11-sam-chen.md

 Dr. Chen completed his Ph.D. in Biomedical Informatics at [Northwestern University](https://www.northwestern.edu/).
 His dissertation research focused on multi-omics analyses (scRNA-seq, bulk RNA-seq, CITE-seq, ATAC-seq) to characterize macrophage heterogeneity and inflammatory pathways in rheumatoid arthritis and liver cholestasis.

-Sam is passionate about applying single-cell and multi-omics approaches to advance precision diagnostics and therapies for pediatric cancer and immune diseases.
+Dr. Chen is passionate about applying single-cell and multi-omics approaches to advance precision diagnostics and therapies for pediatric cancer and immune diseases.
 Outside of the lab, Sam enjoys traveling, watching baseball, and searching for good food.